Code360In/katacoda-scenarios-32/docker-oracle-authorization/step3.md

 * Grant create table privilege to u1 and grant u1 1MB quota on APP_DATA tablespace.

-a) As user u1, create a table t and insert a row into t.
+a) Login as  user u1 in sqlplus.
+Create a table t and insert a row into t.

 `create table t (username varchar(10), pass varchar(10));`{{execute}}